spideyclick/spideyclick.net/content/projects.md

 The idea of objects containing objects with attributes and rules is just absolutely fascinating to me, and I'd love to get to the point where you could just import rules for 5e or any other system just by uploading a JSON file.

 For now, it's just a fun project I play around with from time to time.

+I've recently started experimenting with creating a Character Sheet using the Dioxus framework, but don't have anything I can show off yet!

 [](https://github.com/spideyclick/Lynx-Program-Downloader)